TheDarkNoise/DiscordLink/README.md

 Java based CoH Global to Discord relay using JDA
 =========

-This bot relays messages from a simple and propietary format to an XMPP server.
+This bot relays messages from a simple and propietary format to an Discord Guild.
 The protocol is of little interest for the general population, but the bot is being open sourced for educational purposes.